fluid-project/nexus-gsheets/README.md

   - connecting spreadsheets to each other to help people share data
   - connecting local spreadsheets to shared spreadsheets to support people using their own preferred interface
   - connecting spreadsheets to visualizations (in some improved ways???)

+## what should be tested
+ - creation of grades and showing that the models contain the expected results